alban-read/M1-MICRO-FORTH/M1MicroForth.md

 In a **FLAT** word, these usefully both point at the parent words CODE and HEADER.

-An odd way to make a word repeat itself is to do this.
+An unusal way to make a word repeat itself is to do this.

 ```FORTH
 CODE^ 2 - IP!